-“How much should I feed my cat?” is one of the most common questions our clients ask.
+“How much should I feed my cat?” is one of the most common questions our patients ask.
 Veterinarians and cat behaviorists must often answer cat food-related questions, such as what is the best cat food, is dry food better for cats and others.
 No matter the type of food, the key question is how many grams of cat food per day is needed?

-The only straight answer to this question is: Provide your cat enough food to maintain healthy weight and not enough to gain excess weight.
+The only straight answer to this question is: Provide your cat enough cat food to maintain a healthy weight and not enough to gain excess body weight.
 Isn’t that brilliant?
 But what does it mean?

 If you are using commercial cat food, then the easiest way to determine how much food to give your cat is to check the label on the package.
 If your cat is not on a commercial diet, you will either need to do some caloric calculations or go by feel (provide a tablespoon per meal and see how your cat’s weight changes).

-Note: According to the National Research Council a lean cat needs 70 × Ideal Body Weight (in kilograms) x 0.75 kcal per day.
-Therefore an average cat weighing 4 kg (8.8 lbs) needs ~253 kcal/day.
-However, this number depends on many things and is a guideline to start with.
+Note: Note: According to the American Animal Hospital Association, a lean cat needs 70 × Ideal Body Weight (in kilograms) x 0.75 kcal per day.
+Therefore an average cat weighing 4 kg (8.8 lbs) needs about 210 kcal/day.
+Please understand that this number depends on many things and is a guideline to start with.
 This does not apply to a kitten, pregnant cat, or overweight cat.

 You will find a table on every cat food package (dry or wet) with an approximate amount of food necessary to a cat depending on its weight and/or age.